AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Settings Inheritance

 One of the most useful and practical features of AnyChart Tooltips is their ability to inherit settings.
-It means that if there are some settings defined for tooltips of a whole chart, the series' tooltips will inherit and have the same settings.
+It means that if there are some settings defined for tooltips of a whole chart, the series' tooltips will inherit them and have the same settings.
 All tooltip settings can be separated in two parts: simple and complex (or complicated).
 Let's first talk about simple ones.

 ### Simple settings

-These are settings which can have an only parameter as a value - such text settings like {api}fontColor(){api} or {api}fontFace(){api}.
+These are settings which can have an only parameter as a value - such text settings like {api:anychart.core.ui.Tooltip#fontColor}fontColor(){api} or {api:anychart.core.ui.Tooltip#fontFace}fontFace(){api}.
-For example, let's set "gold" color to the {api}fontColor(){api} method for the whole chart tooltips and "green" for the same method of one of the series.
+For example, let's set "gold" color to the {api:anychart.core.ui.Tooltip#fontColor}fontColor(){api} method for the whole chart tooltips and "green" for the same method of one of the series.

 ```
 // settings